igvedmak/FactoryRegister/README.md

 # FactoryRegister
-An implementation of factory pattern in C++ using templates and smart pointers.
+An implementation of factory pattern in C++11 using templates and smart pointers.
 Example usage:

 ```using namespace expbr;